 - OSU and Spartan College of Aeronautics & Technology (Tulsa) were ranked #2 and #14 respectively in SuccesfulStudent.org’s ranking of best drone training colleges.

 - First master’s and doctoral degrees in UAS Aircraft Design at Oklahoma State University

 - Trained, existing labor force: 10 Oklahoma institutions of higher learning offer aviation/aerospace related degrees.

 - Four Oklahoma CareerTech institutions (Metro Technology Center (OKC), Meridian Technology Center, Mid-America Technology Center and Tulsa Tech) offer various UAS/UAV training programs.
 Many CareerTech institutions also teach courses on composites, electronics, avionics and networking.

 UAS Cluster Initiative

-Manufacturers, investors, and entrepreneurs in all 77 counties of Oklahoma and 28 counties in southern Kansas are served by the UAS Cluster Initiative.
+Manufacturers, investors, and entrepreneurs in all 77 counties of Oklahoma and 105 counties in Kansas are served by the UAS Cluster Initiative.
 The effort attracts private capital, accelerates start-ups, promotes regional research parks, and enables the sharing of best practices.
 Learn more at https://uascluster.com/